modelsconf2018/modelsconf2018.github.io/program/tutorials/index.md

 at Queen’s University.
 He received a Ph.D. in Computer Science in 1999 from Carnegie Mellon University.
 He was PC Co-chair of the FMOODS-FORTE and MODELS con- ferences in 2011 and 2014, respectively.
-He is on the edi- torial board of the Springer journal Software and Systems Modeling (SoSyM), and currently serves as chair of the MODELS Steering Committee.
-Juergen’s research inter- ests include software modelling, model-driven engineering, formal methods, and software quality assurance.
+He is on the editorial board of the Springer journal Software and Systems Modeling (SoSyM), and currently serves as chair of the MODELS Steering Committee.
+Juergen’s research interests include software modelling, model-driven engineering, formal methods, and software quality assurance.
 He has collaborated with a range of industrial partners on these topics including IBM, General Motors, and Ericsson.